Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Experiments

 \subsection{Dynamical System Analysis}

-A potentially powerful application of deep learning in science exploration and discovery is discovering parameters in a dynamical system in an unsupervised way and using these parameters to predict the propagation of a new system.
-For example, \cite{Zheng2018} use multilayer perceptrons to extract relevant properties from a system of bouncing balls (such as the mass of the balls or the spring constant of a force between the balls) and simultaneously predict the trajectory of a different set of objects. \cite{Lu2019} accomplish a similar goal but using a dynamics encoder (DE) with convolutional layers and a propagating decoder (PD) with deconvolutional layers enable analysis and prediction of spatiotemporal systems such as those governed by PDEs.
+A potentially powerful application of deep learning in science exploration and discovery is discovering parameters in a dynamical system in an unsupervised way and using these parameters to predict the propagation of a similar system.
+For example, \cite{Zheng2018} uses multilayer perceptrons to extract relevant properties from a system of bouncing balls (such as the mass of the balls or the spring constant of a force between the balls) and simultaneously predict the trajectory of a different set of objects. \cite{Lu2019} accomplishes a similar goal but using a dynamics encoder (DE) with convolutional layers and a propagating decoder (PD) with deconvolutional layers to enable analysis and prediction of spatiotemporal systems such as those governed by PDEs.
 This architecture is designed to analyze spatiotemporal systems that may have an uncontrolled dynamical parameter that varies among different instances of the dataset such as the diffusion constant in the diffusion equation.
-The parameters encoded in a latent variable are fed into the PD along with a set of initial conditions, which the PD propagates forward in time based on the extracted physical parameter.
+The parameters encoded in a latent variable are fed into the PD along with a set of initial conditions, which the PD propagates forward in time based on the extracted physical parameter and learned dynamics.

 Here, we present a deep learning architecture shown in Figure \ref{fig:depd} which is based on the DE-PD architecture.
 The DE takes in the full input series $\{\mathbf{x}_t\}_{t=0}^{T_x}$ and outputs a single-dimensional latent variable $z$.
 Unlike the original DE-PD architecture presented in \cite{Lu2019}, the DE here is not a VAE.
 The DE here consists of several convolutional layers followed by fully-connected layers and a batch normalization layer.
 More details are given in Appendix \ref{app:data}.
-The parameter $z$ along with an initial condition, $\mathbf{y}_0$, is fed into a PD which predicts the future time steps $\{\hat{\mathbf{y}}_t\}_{t=1}^{T_y}$.
-The PD consists of a ``SEQL cell" in a recurrent structure, such that each step in the recurrent structure predicts a single time step forward.
-The SEQL cell consists of separate SEQL networks for each of feature in $\hat{\mathbf{y}}_t$.
+The parameter $z$ and an initial condition $\mathbf{y}_0$ are fed into the PD which predicts the future time steps $\{\hat{\mathbf{y}}_t\}_{t=1}^{T_y}$ based on the learned dynamics.
+The PD consists of a ``EQL cell" in a recurrent structure, such that each step in the recurrent structure predicts a single time step forward.
+The EQL cell consists of separate EQL networks for each of feature, or dimension, in $\hat{\mathbf{y}}_t$.